Is Purified Water The Same As Distilled

 The process of distillation removes not only organic impurities such as bacteria and viruses, but also chemicals such as chlorine and fluoride.
 It also effectively removes heavy metals such as lead, mercury and arsenic from the water.
 Distilled water has numerous uses including drinking water, aquariums, car batteries and even medical treatments.

-See also Where Is Freedom Whiskey Distilled
+See also Is Distilled Water A Base

 In conclusion, distilled water is produced by boiling water and capturing the steam that is created.
 The condensed steam is then collected and cooled to create pure distilled water free from contaminants or impurities.